-As many activities are now returning or planning a return, voucher claims can be submitted once these activities have commenced (eg: training sessions, registrations, etc) as per the usual voucher redemption process.
+As many activities have now returned, voucher claims can be submitted as per the usual voucher redemption process.
 We will not be requesting refunds for vouchers that have already been paid for activities that may now be postponed/cancelled.

 For the latest information about returning to sport and recreation activities, please visit the Office for Recreation, Sport and Racing's website

 In the first instance, please talk with your provider.
 Please keep in mind many providers are relaying information from a state or national organisation and they may be inundated with requests, so please be paitient during this time.
 They may have further advice about postponement, delayed commencement or alternate delivery methods for the activity.